Kamote cue is a classic Filipino street snack made with fried sweet potatoes coated in caramelized sugar.

 Do not stir.
 Let the sugar melt on its own.
 Just watch it closely.

-Once you see the sugar start to caramelize and turn light golden, add the fried kamote right away.
+Once you see the sugar start to caramelize, add the fried kamote right away.

 Step 3: Coat with sugar

-As soon as a piece is fully coated and glossy, use tongs to transfer it to a wire rack.
-Keep the pieces slightly apart so they don't stick together as they cool.
+As soon as a piece is coated with caramel, use tongs to transfer it to a wire rack.
+Keep the pieces slightly apart so they don't stick together.

 Continue until all the sweet potatoes are coated, then turn off the heat.